Allex-Nik/gsc/README.md

 1. Writing the final score into the file scores.txt, utilizing the FileWriter class from java.io.
 2. Reading all the scores into an ArrayList using the File class from java.io and the Scanner class from java.util.
 3. Iterating over the ArrayList to determine the highest score, which was subsequently displayed.

-[Include a picture of the final screen with differing highest and current scores.]

 One challenge that arose was that the score was consistently overridden instead of being saved on the next line.
 After researching it, we realized that we had forgotten to set the FileWriter to append mode and forgot the "\n" at the end of the score.